Sn0wFox/manmanga-indexor/README.md

 ## TODOS
 * ~~Verify doc's fields length in bytes before trying to index.~~
 * ~~Verify doc's id length in bytes before trying to index.~~
+* ~~Fix bug with resource for which there is a too short abstract but no wiki page.~~
 * Don't forget to encode urls before querying (see Nagasarete_Airantō).
 * ~~Some resources actually don't have any abstract or page on wikipedia, so they must be removed from the index (see http://dbpedia.org/resource/Gurren_Lagann__manga__1).